Inedo/inedo-docs/Content/proget/cloud-storage/howto-configure-feed-for-s3.md

 ## Troubleshooting:

 ### Issue: Amazon S3 is not a storage option
 If you have reached step 5 and only notice that there is no option to select Amazon S3, the Amazon AWS extension is probably not installed.

-To install the Amazon AWS extension:
-1. Please click on the gear icon in the banner
-2. Navigate to _Integrations & Extensibility > Extensions_
-3. Click on the Amazon extension under _Available Extensions_
-4. Click on the "Install" button
+This should be installed by default, but to confirm, you can navigate to "Administration" > "Extensions".
+Check if "Amazon AWS" appears in the list under "Installed Extensions".

+If it isn't installed, it should appears as an option under "Available Extensions".
+Selecting this will let you install Amazon AWS to ProGet.

 ### Error: The package could not be installed
 If you receive the error message "The package could not be installed." when adding/pushing a package, it usually means that ProGet received an error while connecting to the Amazon S3 bucket.
 Please check the following: